nortikin/sverchok/Download.md

 ## Download

 Please, use github for download to happens.
-If you need other tools as music player for blender or tinyCAD or F2, please look at Zeffii, Cfyzzz and Nikitron githubs.
+If you need other tools as music player for blender or tinyCAD or F2, please look at <a href='https://github.com/zeffii'>Zeffii</a>, <a href='https://github.com/Cfyzzz'>Cfyzzz</a> and <a href='https://github.com/nortikin'>Nikitron</a> githubs.

 <table class="sv_table">
   <tr>